Monday, May 10: Cal Poly Roundup of COVID-19 Information

 For a list of all campus updates and communications please visit https://coronavirus.calpoly.edu/campus-updates

-Classes were scheduled to start Jan.
-4. The final day of in-person classes was Mar.
-12. Spring term classes will begin Mar.
-29. For more information visit coronavirus.calpoly.edu/campus-updates
+Classes were scheduled to start March 29.
+The final day of in-person classes will be June 4 and final examination period will be from June 7 to June 11 For more information visit coronavirus.calpoly.edu/campus-updates

 Students struggling with food insecurity can access the Cal Poly Food Pantry, Campus Dining meal vouchers, and monthly CalFresh benefits.
 Students are also encouraged to utilize virtual counseling services.
 For more information, visit Cal Poly’s Student Care Resources website.

-All winter events and gatherings should plan to be virtual for the remainder of the quarter.
+All spring events and gatherings should plan to be virtual for the remainder of the quarter.
 For more information or event-related FAQs or guidelines, visit Cal Poly’s Campus Events website.

 Travel and Study Abroad

-The Cal Poly International Center has suspended all winter 2021 study abroad programs that operate entirely abroad, effective immediately.
-All winter 2021 study abroad and internship programs that are offered entirely virtually will be allowed to proceed.
+The Cal Poly International Center has suspended all spring 2021 study abroad programs that operate entirely abroad, effective immediately.
+All spring 2021 study abroad and internship programs that are offered entirely virtually will be allowed to proceed.

 The International Center is hosting a variety of information sessions this quarter, including Study Abroad 101 Workshops to help facilitate students in planning their potential future study abroad plans.
 Students can also attend virtual drop-in peer advising Tuesday through Friday.